 NON-DISCLOSURE AGREEMENT

-THIS AGREEMENT is entered into as of the ____day of _______, 2000 between ENERMETRIX.COM, INC., a Delaware corporation ("ENERMETRIX"), and ____________, a ______________ corporation ("COMPANY").
+THIS AGREEMENT is entered into as of the ____day of _______, 2000 between ENERMETRIX.COM, INC., a Delaware corporation ("ENERMETRIX"), and EnronCredit.com Limited, an English company ("COMPANY").

 In consideration of the mutual promises and covenants contained in this Agreement, and for other good and valuable consideration the receipt and adequacy of which are hereby acknowledged, the parties hereto agree as follows:

-1. ENERMETRIX and COMPANY intend to disclose to each other (and either or both of ENERMETRIX and the COMPANY may have disclosed to the other prior to the date hereof) information, which may include confidential information, for the purpose of evaluating a possible business transaction or relationship between them.
+1. ENERMETRIX and COMPANY intend to disclose to each other (and either or both of ENERMETRIX and the COMPANY may have disclosed to the other prior to the date hereof) information, which may include confidential information, for the purpose of evaluating COMPANY’s possible provision of credit coverage for ENERMETRIX’s supplier portfolio.

 The term "Confidential Information" shall mean all nonpublic information, whether tangible or intangible (and including, without limitation, written or printed documents and computer disks or tapes, whether machine or user readable), which is disclosed by a party (the "disclosing party") to the other party (the "receiving party") before, on or after the date of this Agreement.
 Confidential Information includes, without limitation, information relating to released or unreleased disclosing party software or hardware, the marketing or promotion of any disclosing party product or service, disclosing party’s business policies or practices, and information received from others (including both affiliates of the disclosing party and unaffiliated third parties) that the disclosing party is obligated to treat, or elects to treat, as confidential.
 Confidential Information disclosed to receiving party by any of disclosing party’s agents is covered by this Agreement.